fjbarrg/industry-crawler/README.md

 ## Examples

-Search for any industry title that contains the word "Establishments":
+Search for any industry title that contains the word "aquaculture":

 ```text
 $ python main.py search --title 'aquaculture' --exact